gabe-kai/EarthRing/docs/08-procedural-generation.md

 - ✅ New window system with full-height, standard, and ceiling windows (4m floor height)
 - ✅ Door generation:
   - Main door always on facade facing r=0
+  - Standard doors: 90cm wide × 210cm tall
   - Commercial buildings have doors on all four sides
   - Apartment/campus buildings have multiple doors (2-3 additional)
   - Houses have fewer doors (main door, 20% chance for one secondary)
+  - Industrial buildings REQUIRE at least 1 standard door on BOTH north and south sides
 - ✅ Garage door generation with side-by-side placement:
-  - Warehouses: 85% chance, often 2-4 garage doors side-by-side
+  - Warehouses: REQUIRE at least 1 garage door on BOTH front and back facades, often 2-4 garage doors side-by-side
-  - Factories: 60% chance, 1-3 garage doors
+  - Factories: REQUIRE at least 1 garage door on BOTH front and back facades, 1-3 garage doors
   - Barns and agri-industrial: 70% chance, 1-2 garage doors
+  - Utility doors: Each garage door has a utility door (90cm × 210cm) placed immediately beside it
 - ✅ Hub-specific color palettes for building rendering
   - 12 pillar hubs each with unique color schemes for 5 zone types
   - Color components: foundation, walls, roofs, windows_doors, trim